phpro/zf-doctrine-hydration-module/README.md

 This module provides a configurable way to create new doctrine hydrators.
 By using the configurable API, it is easy to create a custom hydrator for any use case you want.

+For ORM, the basic hydrator from the doctrine module is being used.
+It is possible to configure your own strategies for complex objects like referenced entities.

 For MongoDB ODM, a specific hydrator is added.
 This hydrator will be able to handle Referenced documents and Embedded Documents.
 It is also possible to hydrate advanced documents with discriminator maps.